 Alison has been a member of Past Pleasures, interpreting medieval history at the Tower of London and participating in special events at other historic buildings and events.

 Her one-act play WHERE THERE’S A WILL won the Drama Association of Wales prize for BEST PLAY BY A WELSH-BASED WRITER 2008.
 This play, along with others, is available for performance by amateur and professional companies.

 Scandals at the Spa for Past Pleasures Ltd

 A (Midsummer Night's) Dream for Krazy Kat Theatre Company

-David has directed eight of Alison's one-woman shows.
+David has directed nine of Alison's one-woman shows.
 He has also written and directed many audio-visual and video productions, and designed permanent visitor attractions including A Smugglers Adventure and The 1066 Story in Hastings, Newhaven Fort and many others.

 As the UK’s first theatre sound designer, he has credits on more than 50 West End musicals, including the original productions of FIDDLER ON THE ROOF, CABARET and JESUS CHRIST SUPERSTAR.